openebs/mayastor-docs/reference/upgrade.md

 - From 2.0.x to 2.1.0

 {% hint style="info" %}
-- The process of upgrade utilises the [Mayastor Kubectl Plugin](https://mayastor.gitbook.io/introduction/advanced-operations/kubectl-plugin).
+- The upgrade operation utilises the [Mayastor Kubectl Plugin](https://mayastor.gitbook.io/introduction/advanced-operations/kubectl-plugin).
 - The upgrade process is generally non-disruptive for volumes with a replication factor greater than 1 and all replicas being healthy, prior to starting the upgrade.
 {% endhint %}